Queer and Trans 101

 Transgender people have all sexual orientations.
 Gender identity is about who one is.
 Sexual orientation is about who one is attracted to.
-Some transgender people are straight, some are gay, some are bi, and some are queer.
+Some transgender people identify as straight, some as gay, some as bi, and some as queer.

 Options other than female or male: There are transgender people who identify as trans, tranny, trannyboy, trannygirl, transsexual, transgender, shinjuku boy, boi, grrl, boy-girl, girl-boy-girl, papi, third gender, fourth gender, no gender, bi-spirit, butch, dyke-fag, fairy, elf girl, glitterboy, transman, transwoman – just to name a few.
 Some of us see ourselves as combining aspects of male and female.
 Some of us see ourselves as falling between male and female.
 Some of us fall completely outside of the binary gender system.
 Some of us have the same gender always and everywhere; some of us are fluid, and of us change situationally or over time.